changkun/modern-cpp-tutorial/book/en-us/02-usability.md

 ### Range-based for loop

-Finally, C++11 introduces a range-based iterative method, and we have the ability to write loops that are as concise as Python, and we can further simplify the previous example:
+Finally, C++11 introduces a range-based iterative method, and we can write loops that are as concise as Python, and we can further simplify the previous example:

 ```cpp